 The Wildbird Aerial Carrier checked most of my boxes and I really, really love it.
 It’s beautiful, easy to put on, and super comfortable for both Rory and me.

-A few quick things I love about the Wildbird Carrier:
+A few quick things I love to kick off this Wildbird Aerial Carrier review:

 – It comes in two sizes– small and large so it can accommodate many bodies (XS-4XL)!